 To cross over to the other side, I had to walk up and over the peak of the roof.
 I was impressed to see that there were old wrought-iron handholds fixed into the stone for this very purpose, helping workmen traverse the roof safely.
 You can see some of them in my earlier photos near the base of the smokestack.
-I thought about how many other old-time workmen had been up here to do roof maintenance...I was but another in a long line of grunts who put their sweat into the upkeep of this landmark.
+I thought about how many other old-time workmen had been up here to do roof maintenance...I was but another in a long line of grunts who had put their hands on these iron bars for balance, while putting their sweat into the upkeep of this landmark.

 Here is a view west, down Martin Luther King Boulevard:

 Snow begins to coat the parapet...

 Does anyone else hear the theme-song to that damn Downton Abbey show playing in their head?

 The windows in the tower were leaded glass, and also in need of some help.
 Luckily they were protected by screens:

 The steady chipping away at this debris got me working up a bit of a sweat despite the subfreezing temperatures.
 I had to shed my coat in order to keep working.

 Streetlights started coming on, and rush hour traffic began to build.
 I already spotted a few salt trucks on the road.
 It was definitely snowing now, but I was almost done.

 Dr. Farley explains how this church went from being Trinity Episcopal to Spirit of Life.
 In 1956, Faith Memorial Lutheran Church was built at Trumbull and Alexandrine to serve the residents of the nearby Jeffries Housing Project, whose tall towers you saw in some of my earlier photos.
 When the projects were depopulating in the 1990s, Faith Memorial began eying a merger with Trinity Episcopal.